 The miniature offering vessels illustrate an interesting shift in the concept of providing the dead with the victuals they would need for their after-life.
 The initial tomb-offerings of food and drink would supply a man for a time but not eternally.
 The additional supply of miniature pottery guaranteed food forever by magical means.
 The form of the vessel substituted for its original contents, the form alone embodying all substance needed.

 Regarding the Old Testament, what matters is not what Israelites themselves believed about life after death, but what God told them (whether they understood or not).
 The scriptures listed below span the whole gamut of the Hebrew Bible.
 Some are in the nature of covert allusions; others are plain enough.
-The psalms abound in assurances that one’s soul is in safe keeping, even if modern translators, being agnostic as to whether the soul is a real entity, prefer to speak of ‘life’ (for which Hebrew has a separate word).
-The prophets continually put the hope of resurrection before his erring people: one day he would fulfil his promise to ‘reverse their captivity’ and bring them back to the promised land.
+The psalms abound in assurances that one’s soul is in safe keeping, even if modern translators, unsure whether the soul is a real entity, prefer to speak of ‘life’ (for which Hebrew has a separate word).
+The prophets continually put the hope of resurrection before God’s erring people: one day he would fulfil his promise to ‘reverse their captivity’ and bring them back to the promised land.
 Since many generations died without seeing the promise fulfilled, that could only mean that he would restore them to their land when he raised them from the grave.
 Heaven was never represented as the final abode of souls.

 Gen 4:4 – implied in Abel’s sacrifice, and by all in the OT who lived by faith (Heb 11).